In This Article

-The spiky jaws that give the venus flytrap its name are actually a modified leaf, which rest about a third of the way open and tantalize nearby insects with the sweet scent of the nectar that grows on the pink interior portion of the leaves.
+The spiky jaws that give the venus flytrap its name are actually a modified leaf, which rests about a third of the way open and tantalizes nearby insects with the sweet scent of the nectar that grows on the pink interior.

-When the insect lands in the trap, it touches tiny hairs on the trap surface.
-After a few of these hairs have been triggered, the trap immediately closes on the prey, with the "teeth" on its edges acting like a cage to keep the insect from escaping.
-As the insect struggles, the jaws close tighter and tighter, then release an enzyme that dissolves the insect’s innards for the plant to digest.
-Afterwards, the flytrap opens its jaws to drop the hard exoskeleton and await another insect.
+When the insect lands in the trap, it touches tiny hairs on the surface.
+After a few of these hairs have been triggered, the trap immediately closes on the prey, with the "teeth" on its edges acting as a cage to keep the insect from escaping.
+As the insect struggles, the jaws close tighter and tighter and then release an enzyme that dissolves the insect’s innards for the plant to digest.
+Afterward, the flytrap opens its jaws to drop the hard exoskeleton and await another insect.

 Venus flytraps do best without fertilizer.
 In fact, it's best never to fertilize them, as they grow best in very poor, low-nutrient soils.
 You can purchase specially made venus flytrap soil or make your own blend.
-Popular blends include a mix of two parts long-fibered sphagnum moss to one part coarse sand and a combination of equal parts unenriched peat moss and perlite.
+Try a mix of two parts long-fibered sphagnum moss to one part coarse sand and a combination of equal parts unenriched peat moss and perlite.

 Because they love wet, humid conditions, venus flytraps are great plants to grow in terrariums.

 During the summertime, it's a good idea to bring your venus flytrap outside to a place with full sun if you have a porch, balcony, backyard, or window box available.
 Acclimate your plant by taking it out into the sun over a week or so to help it get used to the brighter light.

 Start with a few hours the first day, a few more hours the next day, and so on.
 Outdoors, your venus flytrap will have the chance to feast on plenty of insects.
 Bring your plant inside in the fall, checking it carefully for pests or other issues.